kevinhwang91/rnvimr/README.md

 " Synchronize all Ranger's configuration and plugins with Rnvimr Plug 'kevinhwang91/rnvimr', {'do': 'make sync'}

-" Make Ranger replace netrw and be the file explorer let g:rnvimr_ex_enable = 1
+" Make Ranger replace Netrw and be the file explorer let g:rnvimr_ex_enable = 1

 " Make Ranger to be hidden after picking a file